Primary and secondary legislation: United States

-The British English distinction between primary and secondary legislation is not used in American English, due to the American abhorrence of the British constitutional concept of the fusion of powers as inherently incompatible with due process and the rule of law (one of the great divergences between American and British political philosophy which led to the American Revolution).
+The British English terminology of primary and secondary legislation is not used in American English, due to the American dislike of the British constitutional concept of the fusion of powers as inherently incompatible with due process and the rule of law (one of the great divergences between American and British political philosophy which led to the American Revolution).
 In contrast, the United States Constitution imposes a strict separation of powers.
-Therefore, the word legislation is used to refer only to acts of the legislative branch, and never the executive or the judicial branches.
+Therefore, the word legislation is typically used to refer only to acts of the legislative branch, and rarely the executive or the judicial branches.
+A similar relationship exists in state legal systems between laws, which are enacted by state legislatures, and regulations and policies, which are established by governmental bodies at the state and local levels.
 In a 2013 majority opinion of the US Supreme Court, Associate Justice Antonin Scalia explained:

+Constitution

+The Constitution, which refers to itself as the supreme law of the land is the equivalent to the British concept of primary legislation.
+Legislation similar to the British Constitutional Reform Act 2005 would require a constitutional amendment in the United States, which imposes a significant higher barrier to passage.

 Act of Congress

-In the United States, the equivalent at the federal level to the British concept of primary legislation is an Act of Congress.
+In the United States, an Act of Congress at the federal level is the equivalent to the British concept of secondary legislation.
 A statute that delegates authority to promulgate regulations to an agency is called an authorizing statute or delegation of rulemaking authority.
+All Acts of Congress are recorded in the United States Statutes at Large, and the permanent active ones are reorganized and codified into the United States Code.

 Regulations "with the force of law"

-In the United States, a law promulgated by an executive branch agency of the US federal government pursuant to authority delegated by an Act of Congress is called a regulation or a rule — often with the qualifier that it is a rule given "the force of law" by the authorizing statute.
+In the United States, a rule or regulation is a directive promulgated by an executive branch agency of the US federal government pursuant to authority delegated by an Act of Congress—often with the qualifier that it is a rule given "the force of law" by the authorizing statute.
+Most regulations are codified into the Code of Federal Regulations.
+These are equivalent to tertiary legislation.

 The body of law that governs agencies' exercise of rulemaking powers is called "administrative law", which derives primarily from the Administrative Procedure Act (APA) and decisions interpreting it.
 In addition to controlling "quasi-legislative" agency action, the APA also controls "quasi-judicial" actions in which an agency acts analogously to a court, rather than a legislature.

+The APA also mandates a 60-day comment and review period before new rules or regulations can come into effect.
+In addition, regulations have to be issued by a Senate-confirmed executive branch officer (which excludes the President).